AkashGutha/AkashGutha.github.io/_posts/2016-01-10-Writing-Software-for-electronics.md

 published: true
 ---

 At the first glance writing software for electronics might seem like a daunting task.
 It may feel esoteric even to the greatest programmers with no exposure to writing software for electronics.
-So, if you are a beginer or an intermediate level or even an advanced level programmer you need not worry about it.
-Instead there is a way we can get around this and in this post i'm gonna exaplain the exact process.
+So, if you are a beginner or an intermediate level or even an advanced level programmer you need not worry about it.
+Instead there is a way we can get around this and in this post i'm gonna explain the exact process.

 __The programming language of Choice?__

 Mostly it is `C Language`.
 But, some IDEs and compilers also support `CPP`.

-So there is no new programming language that you have to learn in order to get started with progrmamming hardware ( unless you dont know C ).
+So there is no new programming language that you have to learn in order to get started with programming hardware ( unless you don't know C ).

 __What are the most important Operation that you need to know?__